Technical Privacy Metrics: a Systematic Survey: Privacy Metrics

 \subsubsection{Information Surprisal}

 Information surprisal is a measure of self-information.
 It quantifies how much information is contained in a specific outcome $x$ of a random variable $X$.
-In social networks, information surprisal measures how much information the adversary gains if he gets to know the value of one specific attribute in a user profile~\citep{chen_how_2013}.
+In social networks, $X$ represents user profiles that contain a set of attributes, and $p(x)$ is the frequency of a specific user's combination of attribute values within the set of all social network users.
+Information surprisal measures how surprised the adversary would be upon learning the user's attributes~\cite{chen_how_2013}.